jacobtochoa/jacobtochoa/README.md

 **`Junior Software Developer`**

 👋🏼 Hey there!
-I'm a computer engineering student at Cal Poly Pomona working towards becoming a full-stack developer.
+I'm a computer science student at Western Governors University working towards becoming a full-stack developer.
 Currently focused on learning HTML and CSS to build and style web pages.
-I also have a strong passion for cars and the automotive industry.
-Always eager to learn, build, and explore new technologies.
+I love cars and I'm always eager to learn, build, and explore new technologies.

 ---